hyagizesen/odin-recipes/README.md

 # odin-recipes
-OdinProject Recipes
-This project is a beginner level HTML page containing simple elements of HTML.
+This project is a beginner level HTML page containing a main page and three recipe pages built with simple HTML elements.